lhwitherspoon/frontend-nanodegree-arcade-game/README.md

 * At this time, the distance the player moves is set by the code and does not vary.
 The speed of the bugs is randomly set.
 * To "collect" a gem, move until you collide with it.

+### Still a work in progress:

+* permanently pausing enemy movement after a game is lost/won, until it is reset;
+* Player can still pick up gems after a game is won or lost (score will be console logged, but not displayed);
+* further finetuning of collisions.